 6. Champion Change

 The digital transformation movement inundating businesses can create a chasm between what is, what will be, and what’s in between in the workplace.
 Organizations are working diligently to parlay dated legacy systems into more digitally adept programs.
 Without clear communication, a digital overhaul can often leave employees feeling confused and shut out by management.
 Be a champion for change by including employees in the details of digital transformation.
 Answer questions, ask for input, and elevate all members of your organization - you may be surprised.

 7. Get in the Bullpen

 Speak your employees’ language.
-Spend a little time on the frontlines with employees as their equal.
+Spend a little time on the frontlines with employees as their equals.
 Take interest in their tasks and how they contribute to the organization’s mission.
-This not only grants leaders fresh a perspective, but also builds trust between employees and management.
+This not only grants leaders fresh a perspective but also builds trust between employees and management.

 8. Listen to Employees

 Employee feedback can be paramount to a company’s success.
 Give employees a voice and consider their input–they are, after all, on the frontlines, the closest touchpoint between your customers, clients, and customers and your business.
 Consider a digital option, like Rewardian’s Ideas module available as an add-on to its employee recognition and rewards platform.
 Allow employees to freely submit ideas, evaluate, vote, and reward successfully implemented submissions to top it off for an extra boost of motivation.